 Tips & Rules

-It's our 7th year of doing this calendar and each year there are a few changes based on your feedback.
-In other words, please be sure to familiarize yourself with the rules.
+This is our eighth year doing this calendar, and each year, we make a few changes based on your feedback.
+In other words, please be sure to familiarize yourself with the rules because they may have changed since the last time you participated.
 As always, please don't take them too seriously.

-The most notable change is in the scoring for the proof guesses.
-This year we'll introduce tiered scoring for the proof guess.
-Read on to learn more, but pay attention to the Scoring section.
+Read on to learn more, but pay the most attention to the Scoring section.

-Quick note: If your spouse/partner wants to participate, just have them sign up on the homepage and I'll approve them on my end.
+Quick note: If your spouse/partner wants to participate, have them sign up on the homepage and I'll approve them.
 If they participated last year, they should already have an account setup.
 Just email me if you're not sure.

 Tasting Tips

 - Look at the whiskey.
 Gently roll the whiskey around in the glass once or twice (not too much).
-The color and the way the whiskey runs down the sides of the glass are great clues to what you'll be enjoying.
+The color and how the whiskey runs down the sides of the glass are great clues to what you'll be enjoying.

 - Smelling is key - don't skip the nose!
 As weird as it feels, opening your mouth and breathing in with both your nose and mouth gives a bigger blast.

-- Have a whiskey you know alongside each day's bottle (usually Elijah Craig Small Batch for me) to use as a benchmark.
-It really helps identify the differences while you’re tasting blind.
-I'd suggest going with a medium to low-proof benchmark whiskey.
+- Have a whiskey you know alongside each day's bottle (usually Four Roses Small Batch for me) to use as a benchmark.
+It really helps you identify the differences while you’re tasting blind.
+I suggest going with a medium—to low-proof benchmark whiskey.

 - If you get behind, well...don't.
-On the off chance you find yourself needing to catch up, the site will restrict you to 4 tastings in a day.
-We had a guy a couple of years ago drink 8 in one day (including a $133 whiskey) and said he couldn't remember anything after the third one.
+On the off chance you need to catch up, the site will restrict you to four tastings in a day.
+A couple of years ago, we had a guy drink eight in one day (including a $133 whiskey) and said he couldn't remember anything after the third one.
 Take your time and enjoy each whiff and sip.

 - Drink half of the bottle and then fill out that day's form to find out what you're drinking and enjoy the rest with a few tasting notes.
-Some have saved about half of each day's bottle and went through the full calendar again later the next year.
+Some have saved about half of each day's bottle and go through the full calendar again later the following year.

 The Lineup